Southern Methodist University: History

 Classes were planned to officially begin in 1913, but construction delays on the university's first building prevented classes from starting until 1915.
 In the interim, the only functioning academic department at SMU was the medical college it had acquired from Southwestern University.

 Perkins Chapel serves as the primary worship setting for Perkins School of Theology.

 As the first president of Southern Methodist University, Hyer selected Harvard crimson and Yale blue as the school colors in order to associate SMU with the high standards of Ivy League universities.
 Several streets in University Park and adjacent Highland Park were named after prominent universities.

 In 1927, Highland Park United Methodist Church, designed by architects Mark Lemmon and Roscoe DeWitt, was erected on campus.

 During World War II, SMU was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program which offered students a path to a Navy commission.

 In 1987, the university football program's repeated, flagrant recruiting violations led to the NCAA administering what is called the death penalty against the program.
 The punishment included cancellation of the 1987 football season, most of the 1988 season, and a two-year ban from Bowl Games and televised sports coverage.

-On February 22, 2008, the university trustees unanimously instructed President R. Gerald Turner to enter into an agreement to establish the George W. Bush Presidential Center on 23 acres on the southeast side of the campus.
+On February 22, 2008, the university trustees unanimously instructed university president R. Gerald Turner to enter into an agreement to establish the George W. Bush Presidential Center on 23 acres on the southeast side of the campus.
 The center, which includes a presidential library, museum, institute, and the offices of the George W. Bush Foundation, was dedicated on April 25, 2013, in a ceremony which featured all living former U.S. Presidents Jimmy Carter, George H. W. Bush, Bill Clinton, George W. Bush, and then-incumbent U.S. president, Barack Obama.
 The library and museum are privately administered by the National Archives and Records Administration, while the university holds representation on the independent public policy institute board.
 The project raised over $500 million for the construction and endowment of the George W. Bush presidential center, which has a 249-year ground lease from SMU, with extensions, and operates completely separate from SMU.